 Yes, use technology.
 There are ways we can use our computers, phones, smart speakers, etc. to help us be more mindful.
+There are many ways to be mindful, and this may seem silly, but it works.
 Try setting reminders during your day to pause and be mindful.
 You can set a gentle alarm for a given time, or find one of many apps which allow you to set random alerts during your day.
 When the alert goes off, pause and practice a few moments or minutes of mindfulness.

 You can always try this 1 Minute of Mindfulness practice for a quick break during your day!

 9. Return to the Breath